visgl/deck.gl/API-GUIDELINES.md

 ### Naming rules for "Modifier" props (Scale/Offset)

-Special care should uniform that modifies an attribute (e.g. as a multiplier, or additive element).
+Special care should be applied when naming a uniform that modifies an attribute (e.g. as a multiplier, or additive element), to ensure that the semantics of the property is easily understood by the user.

 * **Naming** For some well-known modifier concepts, like `opacity` (which modifies the forth component of the value returned byt the `getColor` accessor),